 Don't try to second guess what you think the employer wants to see – personality questionnaires assess consistency in responses.
 If you’re right for the job and the employer is right for you, you’ll do fine.
 If the job and employer isn’t looking for people with your personality, you’ll make a lucky escape.

 Our employer hubs include in-depth reports on individual graduate employers that provide information about how to get hired and give insights about what to expect from the recruitment process.

 The best way to approach graduate psychometric tests is to practise so that you become familiar with the typical formats they take and the way questions are asked.
 It will also help you to improve on speed and accuracy and identify areas in your ability tests that need work.
 Just make sure you don’t get over-confident.
 Doing practice tests can improve your performance to some degree, but each employer’s tests will be slightly different.

 Follow these links for free practice psychometric tests (not hosted by targetjobs.co.uk):

-- Preparation guides for aptitude tests from Saville Consulting.
-Various guides including verbal and numerical reasoning and comprehension, and diagrammatic and spatial reasoning.
+- preparation guides for aptitude tests from Saville Assessment.
+Various guides including verbal and numerical reasoning and comprehension, and diagrammatic and spatial reasoning

-- Trial aptitude and critical thinking tests from TalentLens (UK), Pearson.
+- trial numerical and critical thinking tests from TalentLens (UK), Pearson

-If you have a disability that may affect your performance, contact the recruitment team before the test day.
-Giving the recruiters sufficient notice will enable them to make appropriate arrangements for you.
+If you have a disability that may affect your performance, let the recruitment team know before you take the test.
+Giving them sufficient notice will enable them to make appropriate arrangements for you.

 Time left at the end?
 Use any remaining time to check your answers, but don't be surprised or downhearted if you don't finish everything.
 Psychometric tests are meant to be challenging.

-Don’t let the test throw you, and try not to take any notice of what other candidates say about it.
+Don’t let the test throw you, and try not to take any notice of what others say about it.
+For example, if you take tests at an assessment centre, don't worry about what the other candidates might say about the tests.
 Stay focused, upbeat and ready for the rest of the day.